All Episodes

 Let history answer the question.

-And again, even when Jefferson said there has never been a time in history where a government run top to down country has prospered.
+And again, even when Jefferson said, there has never been a time in history where a government-run, top-to-down country has prospered.

-The all the greatest example of human prosperity is the United States of America, and it was not made up of the way Barack Obama sees it or wants it to be seen, wants it to exist.
+The greatest example of human prosperity is the United States of America, and it was not made up of the way Barack Obama sees it or wants it to be seen, wants it to exist.

 This is the challenge that these guys face.